ESPN NFL Wild Card Round 2017 Predictions, Picks, And Schedule: Steelers, Seahawks, Packers, And Texans Viewed As Consensus Winners

 Detroit Lions at Seattle Seahawks — Saturday at 8:15 p.m.
 ET

 While it appeared as though the Lions had a real shot to win the NFC North, they lost their final three games.
 Regardless, they were still able to qualify for the playoffs, and they now have a chance to advance to the next round with a win against the favored Seahawks.
 Quarterback Matthew Stafford has been solid this year, but he has thrown eight less touchdown passes than last year.
-His completion percentage is also slightly down, but his interceptions are also down.
+His completion percentage is also down slightly, but his interceptions are also down.

 Like the Lions, the Seahawks have also been up and down this year.
 Their record of 10-5-1 was good enough to win the NFC West, but it was not exactly a tough division this season.
-They have been able to manage without star safety Earl Thomas, but that loss is going to be difficult to overcome in later rounds of the playoffs.
+They have been able to manage without star safety Earl Thomas, but that loss is going to be difficult to overcome in the later rounds of the playoffs.
 Regardless, the Seahawks were 7-1 at home this year, and Seattle remains one of the toughest places in the NFL for visiting teams.
 For that reason, all nine ESPN experts believe the Seahawks are going to win this game.

 New York Giants at Green Bay Packers — Sunday at 4:40 p.m.
 ET